 How are people in other countries going to see the light riding?

 I don’t know anyone in France who rides like this.
 Perhaps a little in Portugal, a small handful of riders.
-Once Oliviera died…Joao is talented but not serious.
+Once Oliveira died…Joao is talented but not serious.
 He has an eight-year-old son who might be a decent rider.

-All my life I tried to promote Iberian horses and the equitation of Master Nuno Oliviera.
+All my life I tried to promote Iberian horses and the equitation of Master Nuno Oliveira.
 I don’t do it for the money because there is no money to be made.
 It costs me much more than it earns me.
 I’m an amateur and I live with my retirement pension.
 I was a lifetime commercial director of the mills of Paris, working 12-hour days from eight in the morning to eight at night, and then I rode my horses.
 I’ve never won any money with my horses.
 The income from the lessons that we give here at the barn, and the boarding, barely breaks even with the expenses.
 We don’t make a dollar of profit out of this training facility.

 In a way knowing this makes the story better for me.